 There are going to be a million tiny moments of joy between “day zero” of deployment and homecoming.
 Big things are going to happen in your life, and if you can’t take your eye off the “homecoming ball” you’re going to miss them.

 So- the number one strategy that has worked for me in creating a joyful and healthy deployment season has been curating and planning moments of joy and then counting down to them.
 On a calendar- on paper.
 And guess what?
 20, or 30, or 40 mini-countdowns to amazing moments in your life eventually add up to that big “homecoming countdown” that you were originally focused on.
 The benefit?
 You got there without making yourself crazy- instead, you’ve had 20, or 30, or 40 amazing moments.

 Here are a few of my favorite things I like to countdown to during deployment:

 Whether I’m at home or traveling to see family, I make a big messy deal out of all the holidays.
 If not for me, than for those around me.
 I bake cookies for friends and family at Christmas, send cards to all of my gal-entines, and have a Thanksgiving dinner party with all of the extras.
 This takes time and effort to plan for, and the days between holidays are not endless- so time moves quickly and I walk away with beautiful memories of these celebrations.

-I like to plan a few getaways during deployment, and spend the weeks leading up to them really excited about where I’m going.
+I like to plan a few getaways during deployment and spend weeks leading up to them really excited about where I’m going.
 Sometimes they’re day trips, just an hour or so away, and sometimes they’re big adventures out of town.
-Either way, I always look forward to seeing a new place, and am even happier to do it with a friend.
+Either way, I always look forward to seeing a new place and am even happier to do it with a friend.